 A strong restaurant website design is a must in the modern age.
-Today, a staggering 90% of customers research a restaurant online before choosing to order delivery — yet 20% of restaurants don't even have a website.
+Today, 22% of consumers say they go to a restaurant's website or app when deciding whether to place an order — yet 20% of restaurants don't even have a website.

 For restaurant marketers, the options are clear: get online, or fall behind.